ajaiswal96/15418-Final-Project/index.md

 ### Summary

-We are going to implement a parallel version of a fluid simulator to run on Nvidia GTX 1080 GPU's on the Gates machines and compare that to a sequential implementation on a CPU.
+We are going to implement a parallel version of a fluid simulator to run on Nvidia GTX 1080 GPU's on the Gates machines and compare that to a parallel implementation on a CPU, using a sequential CPU implementation as baseline.
 We will be using the Navier-Stokes equation to run the CFD calculations for the simulation.

 ### Background